Travel to Dallas Texas: A Texan’s Guide to Exploring

 The Memorial, a square, 30-foot-high roofless room, sits in the middle of the block with narrow openings facing the north and south sides.

-Dallas Art Museum and Arts District
+Dallas Art Museum and District

 A skyview of the Dallas City Arts District at night time.